ASaiM/asaim.github.io/about.md

 This environment is composed of:

-- Framework to process gut microbiota data and to standardize the outputs
+- Framework to process and analyze gut microbiota data
 - Database which takes an inventory of gut microbiota data from public data repositories and users
 - Web interface to submit and query the database